 1. Discover Amsterdam’s many and varied museums

 To see the world’s largest collection of works by impressionist artist Vincent Van Gogh, head to the Van Gogh Museum showcasing works from his early life as a ‘peasant painter’ to his darkest days.
-Among the 200 paintings and 500 drawings you can see some of Van Gogh’s most famous masterpieces, including Sunflowers, The Bedroom, Almond Blossom and Wheatfield with Crows, plus many of his self-portraits.
+Among the 200 paintings and 500 drawings, you can see some of Van Gogh’s most famous masterpieces, including Sunflowers, Almond Blossom and The Potato Eaters, plus many of his self-portraits.
 He was a prolific letter writer, too, and you can read all of Van Gogh’s letters to his brother Theo, his friend Paul Gauguin and others at the museum.
-There are other works by his contemporaries Gauguin, Toulouse-Lautrec and Monet.
+There are also works by his contemporaries Gauguin, Toulouse-Lautrec and Monet.

-Amsterdam has some quirky, small museums, too: check out Electric Ladyland for a collection of all things fluorescent and the Vrolik Museum, a somewhat gruesome collection of pathological specimens, odd skulls and bones that belonged to anatomy professor Geradus Vrolik (1755–1859) and others.
+Amsterdam has some quirky, small museums, too: check out Electric Ladyland for a collection of all things fluorescent, the Dutch Costume Museum for an overview of local traditional dress and folk art per region or the Vrolik Museum, a somewhat gruesome collection of pathological specimens, odd skulls and bones that belonged to anatomy professor Geradus Vrolik (1755–1859) and others.

 2. Buy tulips in Amsterdam